Canada has the highest rate of naturalization in the world. 85% of eligible permanent residents become Canadian citizens.

 Canadian citizenship residence requirement

-To apply for Canadian citizenship, an applicant must have been a permanent resident for a minimum of three years, AND physically present in Canada for at least three out of the last four years.
-Each day spent in Canada before becoming a permanent resident, such as while on a work permit, counts as one half day towards the Canadian citizenship residence requirement.
+To apply for Canadian citizenship, an applicant must have been physically present in Canada for at least 1,095 days out of the last 5 years.

-The residence requirement for Canadian citizenship does not apply to minors under age 18.
+The residence requirement for Canadian citizenship does not apply to minors under age 18 who apply for citizenship at the same time as their parents.

 Canadian citizenship residence questionnaire

-If CIC determines that there may be doubt whether you have met the residence requirement for Canadian citizenship, they may give you a Residence Questionnaire.
-In the RQ, the applicant is expected to provide evidence that they have met the residence requirement by proving that they have been physically present in Canada for three out of the past four years.
+If IRCC determines that there may be doubt whether you have met the residence requirement for Canadian citizenship, they may give you a Residence Questionnaire.
+In the RQ, the applicant is expected to provide evidence that they have met the residence requirement by proving that they have been physically present in Canada for three out of the past five years.

 If you receive an RQ, this is now part of your application for Canadian citizenship and the application will not be finished until you submit the RQ.
 If you do not submit the Residence Questionnaire, your application for Canadian citizenship will be abandoned.
 Receiving an RQ will add a minimum of 6 months of processing time to your citizenship application.

-There are lots of reasons that CIC determines to send out an RQ in conjunction with a citizenship application, including:
+There are lots of reasons that IRCC determines to send out an RQ in conjunction with a citizenship application, including:

 - frequent travel outside Canada